dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/cvc_eir_installation.md

 ## Overview

 The package metadata json files contain a "package" component that provides technical details on package version and content.
-The overview of the complete package and its components available for installation is provided below.
+The files available in the current version of the package are listed below.

 ### DHIS2.35